Annual Report

 Land & Water

-• Commission staff participated in or monitored activities related to Department of Water Resources’ (DWR) Delta Conveyance Project , including the following:
+Delta Conveyance Project.
+Commission staff continue to participate in activities related to the Department of Water Resources’ Delta Conveyance Project (DCP), including:

 Regional Economy